sshi100/sscmt/README.md

-# Installer
+# Configuration Management Tool for PHP Web application

 A rudimentary configuration management tool and use it to configure servers for production service of a simple PHP web application.
 Do not use off-the-shelf tools like (but not limited to) Puppet, Chef, Fabric, or Ansible.
 Instead, implement a tool to meet the following specifications and then use that tool to configure the two servers.

 Requirements for the rudimentary configuration management tool:
 1. If the tool has dependencies not available on a standard Ubuntu instance you may include a bootstrap.sh program to resolve them